adedapo-ibrahim/Data-Analysis/README.md

 👤 About Me

-I am a data analyst focused on solving complex business problems using data-driven insights.
-My work bridges the gap between raw data and executive strategy, using tools like Excel, Pivot Tables, and PowerPoint to diagnose operational crises, optimize staffing, and detect financial risks.
+I am a data analyst specializing in solving complex business problems through data-driven insights.
+My work bridges the gap between raw data and executive strategy, utilizing tools such as Excel, PivotTables, and PowerPoint to diagnose operational crises, optimize staffing, and identify financial risks.

 📂 Project Case Studies